EnzoDomingues/sherwa/README.md

 After performing the installs you should clone this repository to a local folder using `git clone`

-Note: We suggest following the [official getting started](https://facebook.github.io/react-native/docs/getting-started) react native documentation.
+Note: I suggest following the [official getting started](https://facebook.github.io/react-native/docs/getting-started) react native documentation.

 After clone repository, run `npm install` or `yarn`